-- Be prepared and participate meaningfully in all meetings. - Be interested in and interesting to others in your class.
-Remember, participating is not only about what you learn, but what others might learn from you.
-Engage your instructor and peers in meaningful discussion of the class topics.
-Participants must be engaged and make significant contributions. - It is our expectation that you will come to class prepared to contribute meaningfully in discussions.
-Class assignments are akin to business work assignments. - Ask questions to seek understanding and answer questions to the best of your ability.
-If you do not understand an assignment or topic, it is your responsibility to explore ways to comprehend the material.
+- Are prepared and participate in all class sessions/activities/assignments (synchronous and asynchronous). - For synchronous classes, you should be on time and should not expect to leave early.
+Showing up late and "slipping away early" are unacceptable behaviors. - Engage instructors and peers in meaningful discussion of the class topics.
+Participants must be engaged and make significant contributions. - Come to class prepared to contribute meaningfully in discussions.
+Class assignments are akin to business work assignments. - Ask questions to seek understanding.
+It is the student's responsibility to explore ways to comprehend the material, if he or she does not understand an assignment or topic.